The story of Hurdal Ecovillage

 We have now started an ecovillage company called Filago, that is a driving force for making sustainable homes and an eco-friendly lifestyle available for everyone.
 Filago is founded on the triple bottom line of sustainability: the three P’s: People, Planet and Prosperity.

 In the autumn of 2013, neighbours, visitors and the media came to see the construction site.
-Finally something ‘big’ was happening in little Hurdal.
+Finally, something ‘big’ was happening in little Hurdal.
 Even conservative locals started to become proud.
 Other municipalities contacted the Hurdal council saying: ”You guys are lucky to have this fantastic ecovillage project”.
 In November 2016 more than 160 people were living in Hurdal Ecovillage and 70 houses had been sold.
 We plan to be fully developed by 2020 when the ecovillage will consist of 200 apartments/houses with about 500 people.

 Since starting our project we have aimed to build bridges to authorities, politicians, neighbours, entrepreneurs, banks, media and the rest of mainstream society.
 I don’t believe in creating isolated islands — but rather an attractive ‘lighthouse’ that demonstrates sustainable practices and consciousness, and attracts positive attention from all levels of society.
 The time has come to demonstrate ‘luxurious simplicity’.
 People will understand that everything we do in ecovillages is based on common sense.
 You can experience, touch and understand sustainable solutions.
-Most people want good food without pesticides, to live in a healthy house, not to destroy our planet, more peace and love in their lives, less stress and a more healthy life, and being able to spend more time with their family and neighbours.
+Most people want good food without pesticides, to live in a healthy house, not to destroy our planet, more peace and love in their lives, less stress and a healthier life, and being able to spend more time with their family and neighbours.

 To me, the ecovillage concept is all about creating win-win-win-win solutions.
 One of the key factors is to build bridges into the financial world.
 Many wealthy people are ready to invest in what we are doing.
 Deep within, we are all ‘farmers’ who want to sow our seeds in fertile soil, take care of the small plants that come up and share and enjoy the harvest together with people we love and care about.